fusion-energy/neutronics-workshop/README.md

 If using Colab, use the following link : [Task_9](https://colab.research.google.com/drive/1Zak3lrQH6x2-As1vKskXtNmYs6mdRUgj)

-Expected outputs from this task are in the [presentation](https://slides.com/openmc_workshop/neutronics_workshop#/22)
+Expected outputs from this task are in the [presentation](https://slides.com/openmc_workshop/neutronics_workshop#/22).

 The previous task sampled from the available parameters and used a brute force method of finding the optimal blanket composition.
 This task uses Gaussian processing to home in on the optimal solution and steer the sampling.

-This task is incomplete, however, its python scripts can be viewed.
+Open the following script which describes functions for constructing materials for use in simulations.

+- ```material_maker_functions.py```

+This task uses a [Gaussian process tool](https://github.com/C-bowman/inference_tools/blob/master/inference/gp_tools.py) developed by Chris Bowman to guide the simulations performed and optimize breeder blanket parameters for maximum TBR.

+Take a look at the scripts below and try to understand how this works.
+Also try to understand how they use the material maker script to construct the model.

 - ```lithium_enrichment_optimisation.py```

-- ```lithium_enrichment_and_thickness_optimisation.py```

-The examples uses a [Gaussian process tool](https://github.com/C-bowman/inference_tools/blob/master/inference/gp_tools.py) developed by Chris Bowman.
+- ```lithium_enrichment_and_thickness_optimisation.py```.
+Note - This script does not currently work.

+Initially, simulations are performed by 'Halton sampling' the parameter space of interest and the results fitted using Gaussian Regression.
+A further simulation is then performed using the parameters corresponding to max TBR as determined by the Gaussian fit.
+The simulation results are then fitted again, including this new point, and the process repeated.

+This iterative approach efficiently and accurately determines the point across the parameter space where TBR is maximum.

+The output .gif shows how Halton sampling is initially used to perform simulations before further simulations are informed by Gaussian interpolation.

 &nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;